Understanding Life Sentences in Missouri

 - Promote Child Pornography to a Minor 1st Degree

-- Recklessly Infect Another with HIV When Offender Is Knowingly Infected With HIV
+- Recklessly Infect Another with HIV When Actor Is Knowingly Infected With HIV

 - Robbery – 1st Degree